sulaihasubi/sulaihasubi.github.io/_pages/about.md

 I also currently collaborating with 47 other AI Engineer from 18 countries for 8 weeks challenge as a <strong>Machine Learning Engineer</strong> (part-timer) at Omdena.
 In this project I apply my knowledge and skills to build an automated plant health prediction model, using drone-derived multispectral and thermal data combined with weather and irrigation data.

-I am proficient in Python (Pandas, NumPy, Matplotlib, OpenCV etc) programming language for data manipulation and data visualisation with Tableau and Dataiku.
+I am proficient in Python (Pandas, NumPy, Matplotlib, OpenCV etc) programming language and data visualisation with Tableau and Dataiku.
 I am enjoyed working with large datasets including cleaning, preprocessing, connecting and mining those data.
 I have alredy worked with few high value use case in Insurance, Marketing and Edge Computing like Drone where I built Random Forest, XGBoost, SVM, Regression and Image Classifiaction.
 Some of these model developed end-to-end in Dataiku DSS Flatform

-Projects I worked on include Text Pre-processing for NLP in the documents management system Integrated Data Intelligence (IDI) and applied cutting-edge Computer Vision skills  for POC in face recognition & counting for productivity measurements.
+Projects I worked on include Text Pre-processing for NLP in the documents management system, Integrated Data Intelligence (IDI), and applied cutting-edge Computer Vision skills  for POC in face recognition & counting for productivity measurements.
 More details about this project can be found here:
 <p class="text-center"><a href="https://ssulaihasubi.github.io/portfolio/" class="btn btn--info">View My Portfolio</a></p>